Max-Tweddell/max-tweddell.github.io/blog/t6-js-language.md

 var potato "She said 'potato'"
 ```

-Most of the time I use double brackets, becuase in other languages single quotes are used to denote object literals.
+Most of the time I use double brackets, because in other languages single quotes are used to denote object literals.